Helping Kids Focus in Class: 3 Remarkably Easy Tips

 Helping kids focus is not an easy task because they generally have the attention span of a gnat.
-Now, put 30 of them together in a classroom and you have the equivalent of squirrels hopped up on Red Bull.
+And when you put 30 of them together in a classroom and you have the equivalent of squirrels hopped up on Red Bull.

 Would you say that’s a fairly accurate assessment?